 However, we should be aware that even a vegetarian diet might come with adverse effects on our blood glucose.
 That can happen if we follow a vegetarian diet that is abundant in simple carbs – mainly starches, like white bread, potatoes, and white rice.

 Often vegetarian diets are lower in calories in comparison to non-vegetarian diets.
 This is why the vegetarian diet is good for weight management and for those who want to get in better shape.

 In addition, vegetarians have lower BMI, i.e., body mass index.
 This is in comparison to people who don’t follow a vegetarian diet.

 Having a healthy body weight is extremely beneficial for those with diabetes.
-It is like that since a healthy weight might lower the risk of the complications related to the condition, and also improve the control over the blood glucose levels.
+It is like that since a healthy weight might lower the risk of complications related to the condition, and also improve the control over blood glucose levels.

 Lower Risk of Obesity and Stroke

-Generally speaking, vegans and vegetarians are more deliberate in their choices of food, and they are far less likely to pick food according to emotions and binge eat.
+Generally speaking, vegans and vegetarians are more deliberate in their choices of food, and they are far less likely to pick food according to emotions and binge eating.
 These two habits lead to obesity.

 Lower Risk of Cataract Development

 According to one research, there is a strong connection between diet and the chance of developing cataracts.
 There is a higher chance for meat-eaters and a lower chance for vegans and vegetarians.